Bizbinus/sqlitequery/README.md

 - No need to manage OpaquePointer statements, SQLiteDataQuery manages query statements for you.
 - Extend SQLiteDataQuery to create classes with interfaces specific to the data they manage.
 - Well-documented methods.
-- DataTable class for easily looping through results from a SELECT query.
+- DataTable class for easily cycling through results from a SELECT query.

+## In The Works
+- Support for Blobs.
+- Mapping of query results to a custom Class so that results can be an Array of custom objects.
+- Better/Cleaner test cases to make development easier.

 ## Usage
 ```swift